 Below are the critical NACHA security rules for merchants:

 Secure Transmission and Safe Storage of Electronic Data

 According to NACHA, every time you send or store data, it must be encrypted.
 Using unencrypted emails or web forms could expose your clients’ details to scammers.
-To adhere to this rule, you can make use of tools such as the Microsoft Office Message Encryption.
+To adhere to this rule, you can use tools such as Microsoft Office Message Encryption.
 Alternatively, for businesses that use cloud-based software to accept payments, confirm their database features robust encryption.
 This will ensure the safe storage of electronic data.

 Safe Storage of Hard Copy Documents

 If your business collects customer data in the form of hard copy, it is your responsibility to ensure it is stored safely.
 Invest in a quality safe that can secure your customers’ information.
 Additionally, you should restrict employee access to these documents.

 NACHA requires before entering routing numbers into the ACH Network.
 You need to ensure they are valid.
 If you use a reputable ACH processing system, double-check to ensure their validation function fulfills this requirement.
 You can also validate routing numbers by checking its format or looking at it against a database of valid routing numbers.